 Jet lag is a necessary evil when you want to cross multiple time-zones in a few hours.
-Although you can take several precautions like early sleeping and considerate eating, you will have a broken sleep schedule by the time you land.
+Although you can take several precautions like early sleeping, considerate eating and choosing the comfiest mattress, you will have a broken sleep schedule by the time you land.
 This messed-up schedule can really take a toll on your productivity.

 More importantly, you will have to regain a healthy amount of sleep to keep yourself sane.
 Here, we don’t want to talk about circadian rhythm or the internal habit-based clock our body has.
 Instead, we’ve come up with a few tips that can help you reset your sleep schedule after traveling.

 #1 Build a Routine

 Creating and maintaining a routine can help you restore some sense to your sleep schedule.
 It is practically impossible to decide a time and fall asleep accurately.
 However, something you can do is waking up at the same time, every single day.
 Soon enough, your body would allow you to attain a certain sense of the time, which would help you sleep at regular times.
 That having said, building a routine is not something simple.
 It requires a few sub-tasks that would contribute in the long run.
 If you have a regular calendar, you may have to modify it a bit too much.